okfn/ckanjs-deprecated/README.rst

 -----------

-You can overload the main config options by creating your own configlocal.js app/ directory and setting relevant options (copy and paste from template).
+You can overload the main config options by creating your own configlocal.js app/ directory and setting relevant options (copy and paste from template in app directory).

 CKAN Server Config